Svahnen/text-adventure-game/README.md

 ## Next step:
-Show extra menu item if room have items, menu "Pick up".
+Show extra menu item if room have items, menu "Pick up".: Done Finish the pickUp function
 When using "open" look through inventory and use key automatically if found.